 Instructions

 - Air fry the eggplant without oil until golden brown, about 15 minutes.
-Do this whilst preparing and cooking the rest of the dish.3 medium - large Eggplants
+Do this whilst preparing and cooking the rest of the dish.
+If you prefer you can oven bake or shallow fry them with oil until golden brown.3 medium - large Eggplants

 - Add diced tomatoes to the pan and cook until they have softened (a few minutes).
-Meanwhile, puree the other batch of tomatoes in a food processor.
-Add in chickpeas, tomato paste, tomato puree, and all the spices and seasonings.
+Meanwhile, puree the other batch of tomatoes in a food processor then the puree into the pan along with the chickpeas, tomato paste, and all the spices and seasonings.
 Stir until everything is well combined.
 Let it simmer for 5 minutes on medium-low heat.
-The sauce will start to thicken slightly.3 medium Tomatoes, 3 medium Tomatoes, 1 can Chickpeas, 2 tablespoons Tomato paste, 1 teaspoon Salt, ½ teaspoon Lebanese 7 spice, ½ teaspoon Black pepper
+The sauce will start to thicken slightly.3 medium Tomatoes, 3 medium Tomatoes, 1 can Chickpeas, 2 tablespoons Tomato paste, 1 teaspoon Salt, ½ teaspoon Lebanese 7 spice, ½ teaspoon Black pepper, ⅛ teaspoon Cayenne Pepper

 Video